01618830666

 Japanese knotweed taking over a path

-Its strong rhizomes and roots can penetrate through cracks in concrete, causing structural damage to buildings, roads, and bridges.
+Its vigorous rhizomes and roots can penetrate through cracks in concrete, causing structural damage to buildings, roads, and bridges.
 For property owners, the presence of Japanese Knotweed can lead to decreased property values and potential legal issues.

 Identifying Japanese Knotweed

-It’s crucial for us to be able to identify Japanese Knotweed, especially if we own land or are in the property business.
+We must be able to identify Japanese Knotweed, especially if we own land or are in the property business.
 This plant can grow up to 3-4 meters in height during its peak season.
 It has:

 • Bamboo-like stems: Hollow and reddish-brown, becoming brittle in winter.